 How small businesses can overcome the cyber skills gap

 At Centripetal, we employ a team of highly trained analysts to act as an extension of your overburdened team.
-With experience securing sensitive networks at the DoD, the NSA, the CIA, and the White House, our team delivers the skills you need to realize your cybersecurity initiatives.
-Our service, CleanINTERNET, aggregates over 3,500 cyber threat feeds to proactively shield against 99% of known cyber threats.
-This way, we provide enterprise-class cyber threat visibility to small and midsize businesses, while saving millions of dollars on separate cyber threat feeds.
+With experience securing sensitive networks at the NSA and the CIA, our cyber threat analyst team delivers the skills you need to realize your cybersecurity initiatives.
+Our service, CleanINTERNET® aggregates over 3,500 cyber threat feeds to proactively shield against 99% of known cyber threats.
+SME’s can now have enterprise-class cyber threat visibility while saving time and money on complex cyber threat feeds.